tobealive/docs/docs/concepts/global-variables.md

 There are several approaches to deal with these:

 - use `shared` types for the variable declarations and use `lock` blocks for access.
-  This is most appropriate for larger objects like structs, arrays or maps.
+  This is most appropriate for larger objects like structs, arrays, or maps.

 - handle primitive data types as [`atomics`](../concepts/atomics.md) using special C-functions.

 - use explicit synchronization primitives like mutexes to control access.
 The compiler cannot really help in this case, so you have to know what you are doing.

-- don't care – this approach is possible but makes only sense if the exact values of global variables do not really matter.
+- do not care – this approach is possible, but it makes only sense if the exact values of global variables do not really matter.
 An example can be found in the `rand` module where global variables are used to generate (non-cryptographic) pseudo random numbers.
-  In this case data races lead to random numbers in different threads becoming somewhat correlated, which is acceptable considering the performance penalty that using synchronization primitives would represent.
+  In this case, data races lead to random numbers in different threads becoming somewhat correlated, which is acceptable considering the performance penalty that using synchronization primitives would represent.